heri1223samuel/heri1223samuel/README.md

 - **Databases**: Learning **MySQL**
 - **Strengths**: Independent developer, multilingual app & web development
 - **Interests**: Front-end development, UI/UX design, backend development, and moving toward **full-stack expertise**

 ---

+### 💼 Freelancing
+I am also **open to freelancing opportunities**.
+If you have a project or offer for me, I would be happy to discuss it — but please **contact me first directly**.

+---